doctest/doctest/doc/markdown/roadmap.md

 ### Things that are very unlikely to enter the roadmap:

+- rethink static code analysis suppressions - users shouldn't have to use the same flags for code which uses doctest macros/types
 - think about removing the binary asserts (leaving only the fast binary asserts) because normal asserts + no try/catch in asserts are almost the same
 - move the "react()" part (the one that throws for REQUIRE asserts - or for when "abort-after=<int>" is reached) to a function call in the while() part of the asserts
 - stop using underscores for the begining of identifiers - the anonymous variables - against the standard...